NymphGartside's Sparrow

 Collar: Pheasant after-shaft feather

-Fish with a slow, twitching retrieve to imitate swimming baitfish or crawling nymphs.
+How to Fish It: Fish with a slow, twitching retrieve to imitate swimming baitfish or crawling nymphs because this matches their irregular motion patterns.
 Can be dead drifted along the bottom like a large nymph or stripped actively like a streamer.
 Vary retrieve speed based on water temperature and fish activity.
-In stillwater, use a hand-twist or figure-eight retrieve with occasional pauses.
+In lake, use a hand-twist or figure-eight retrieve with occasional pauses because this mimics foraging behavior.

-Use 7.5-9 foot leaders with 2X-4X tippet depending on hook size.
+Rigging Suggestions: Use 7.5-9ft 2X-4X tippet depending on hook size.
 Can be fished alone or as the lead fly in a two-fly nymph rig.
 Add split shot 12-18 inches above the fly to reach depth quickly in faster current.
-In stillwater, fish on floating or intermediate line with long leader.
+In lake, fish on floating or intermediate line with long leader.
 Works well swung on a downstream presentation.